 Nearly half of the world’s cultures and wonders – or to be exact, 42.3% – are in areas with anti-LGBT laws.
 More if we’re including places that don’t have anti-LGBT laws but do have anti-LGBT social sentiments.
 Just because a place has no explicit laws on the books, doesn’t mean it’s safe or accepting of LGBT people.

 For LGBT people something as simple as going to the bathroom in public can be difficult.
-Lindsay and I plan our lives according to her bathroom breaks.
-There are times and places where she just doesn’t feel safe enough to use either restroom.
+Lindsay and I planned our lives according to her bathroom breaks.
+There are times and places when she just doesn’t feel safe enough to use either restroom.

 Choosing where to travel is a personal choice.
-I’ve traveled regularly for the last five years and I’ve only made it to around 40 of the world’s 195 countries.
+I’ve traveled regularly for the last 12 years and I’ve only made it to around 65 of the world’s 195 countries.
 Travel is a personal choice.
 I spend a lot of my time in places where being gay is either outright illegal or frowned upon.
-I willingly moved to Mexico with my wife a country without federal marriage equality, after spending ten years fighting for LGBT equality in my home country.
+I willingly moved to Mexico, a country without federal marriage equality at the time, after spending ten years fighting for LGBT equality in my home country.
 I made this choice because I weighed the pros and cons of life in Mexico for me and my family and decided this is best for us.

 I use my own country as an example to illustrate how difficult it is to really nail down a decision.
 Travel widens your viewpoints and that includes traveling to places that you may assume are anti-LGBT.
 Some of the most beautiful and culturally rich places in the world have anti-LGBT policies.
 I don’t have a definitive line that I draw in the sand with places I’d visit on one side and places I wouldn’t on the other side.

-There are some destinations on my short list of places I’d love to visit in the near future like Indonesia and Morocco.
-And there are others I’m just not as interested in like UAE and Nigeria.
+There are some destinations I’ve recently visited ike Indonesia and Morocco.
+And there are others I’m just not as interested in like UAE and Uganda.
 That doesn’t mean my feelings won’t change at some point in the future.
 I can only travel to so many places in the next year or two and my priorities are with countries that currently spark my interest.

 I’d be lying if I said the culture of homophobia in some countries like in Uganda didn’t play a role in my reasoning – it does – but the level of homophobia is really where the difference is here.
 In some places, the culture goes way beyond your drunk, Trump-supporting, uncle yelling, “what a fag” at the TV and into a place of homophobia that borders on cultural genocide.

 I’m a professional traveler.
-My trips are not generally the once in a lifetime vacations that most LGBT folks would be experiencing while they’re on holiday.
-Frankly, I’ve heard the argument made from several LGBT people that their vacation is the one time every few years that they’re able to let loose and completely indulge themselves.
-Some people feel that a vacation they’ve spent years saving for is not the time to make political declarations, challenge morality, or put yourself in a position where you’re fearing for your personal safety.
+My trips are not generally the once-in-a-lifetime vacations that most LGBT folks would be experiencing while they’re on holiday.
+Frankly, I’ve heard the argument made by several LGBT people that their vacation is the one time every few years that they’re able to let loose and completely indulge themselves.
+Some people feel that a vacation they’ve spent years saving for is not the time to make political declarations, challenge morality, or put themselves in a position where they’re fearing for their personal safety.

 Are some countries investing in LGBT tourism because they want our money?